top of page

 In Brief

-Stephen Marquiss journeyed from prize-winning music school student through struggles with injury and mental health to become one of the most experienced pianist/teachers of his generation.
+Stephen Marquiss journeyed from prize-winning music scholar through struggles with Repetitive Strain Injury and mental health to respected performer, tutor and speaker.

-Stephen's tireless adult journey from frustration to facility in his 30s and 40s gave rise to Piano Portals, a holistic, joyful online framework for piano technique and radical substitute for conventional exercises.
+Stephen's tireless adult journey from frustration to facility in his 30s and 40s birthed Piano Portals: Rethink Technique, a joyful online school for holistic technique, featured on BBC Radio 3.

 Take me to Piano Portals

-• Piano Tutor at Jackdaws Music Education Trust from 2017 - three successful piano courses
+• Course Tutor at Jackdaws Music Education Trust (2017 - Present)

 Background